Louis-Aime/Milesian-calendar-VBA/README.md

 ### EASTER_SUNDAY (Year)
 The day of Easter under Gregorian computus.
 * Year: the year for which Easter Sunday is computed.
 An integer number, greater than 1582.

+### DATE_Exceltype (Cell_Date)
+Convert any cell with a date item, including from a Date1904 sheet, into a proper Excel timestamp.
+* Cell_Date: date argument, most often a date cell

 ## MilesianMoonPhase
 Next or last mean moon.
 Error is +/- 6 hours for +/- 3000 years from year 2000.